xen-troops/xen-troops.github.io/README.md

 ## Docs

 Current documentation is located in [manifest wiki](https://github.com/xen-troops/manifests/wiki), but it will be moved to this site eventually.

+Product descriptions can be found [here](products)